aga-bey/Class-Project-Getting-and-Cleaning-Data/README.md

 • Download link to the raw data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The data used consisted of these eight files:
+The data used consisted of the eight files a-h:

-activity_labels.txt -- Six labels for the six different activities during which cellphone data was harvested. features.txt -- 561 variable names forming the columns of the data set. subject_test.txt -- 2947 observations of human subjects individually numbered as 2,4,9,10,12,13,18,20,24 subject_train.txt -- 7352 observations of human subjects individually numbered as 1,3-8,11,14-19,24,21-23,25-30 X_test.txt -- 2974 observations of 561 variables of numeric cellphone  accelerometer measurements.
+a) activity_labels.txt -- Six labels for the six different activities during which cellphone data was harvested.

+b) features.txt -- 561 variable names forming the columns of the data set.

+c) subject_test.txt -- 2947 observations of human subjects individually numbered as 2,4,9,10,12,13,18,20,24

+d) subject_train.txt -- 7352 observations of human subjects individually numbered as 1,3-8,11,14-19,24,21-23,25-30

+e) X_test.txt -- 2974 observations of 561 variables of numeric cellphone  accelerometer measurements.

-y_test.txt -- 2974 observations of 1 variable: Namely the integers 1-6 corresponding to acitivties in activity_labels.txt
+f) y_test.txt -- 2974 observations of 1 variable: Namely the integers 1-6 corresponding to acitivties in activity_labels.txt

-X_train.txt -- 7352 observations of 561 variables of numeric cellphone  accelerometer measurements.
+g) X_train.txt -- 7352 observations of 561 variables of numeric cellphone  accelerometer measurements.

-y_train.txt -- 7352 observations of 1 variables: Namely the integers 1-6 corresponding to acitivties in activity_labels.txt
+h) y_train.txt -- 7352 observations of 1 variables: Namely the integers 1-6 corresponding to acitivties in activity_labels.txt

 The R-script "run_analysis.R" does the following: